matteobisardi/SeqEvol/README.md

 2) extract_params(path_params::AbstractString)
 ```

 returns the fields `h` and couplings `J` written in the (possibly gzipped) file `params_path`, i.e. the [bmDCA](https://arxiv.org/abs/2109.04105) parameters of the correponding protein family.
 Two parameter files are provided in the SI of the article for the PFAM families `PF00583` and `PF13354`.
-The parameters can also be retrived on *figshare* at this link: .
+The parameters can also be retrived on *figshare* at this links: [BM PF00583](https://figshare.com/s/f64242209e89dd05ffc7), .
 The files can be quite large, depending on the PFAM domain length `N`, up to Gigabytes.
 Hence, this function allows to read the parameters only once, and use them as input for `evolMSA()`.

 To reproduce the MSA of the last generation of the two aforementioned experiments